ProLint/prolint2/docs/index.rst

 License
 =======

-Source code included in this project is available under the `MIT License`_ from `github.com/Prolint/ufcc`_.
+Source code included in this project is available under the `MIT License`_.

 Copyright
 =========